anirudhya1978/micro_create_customer/README.md

-# create Customer
+# Create Customer
 This has the micro service code for creating customers

 The following files have been included
 1. Dockerfile - Use this to build your docker image for create_order micro service

 2. Create_customer.html - This is to check if the database your code is working.
-You have to change the post end point to make it work
+You have to change the post end point to make it work.
+You can use this to build a load generator for the application using JMeter or some other tool

 3. creare_customer.py - This has the code and logic for the creating customers.
 You have to change the database host, dbname and crednetials